i-look-like-tintin/MasteryLevels/README.md

+# IT-Project-1
-# IT-Project-1 Current Version 0.2.0 (Please update version number after Pull request approved)
+Current Version 0.2.0

+(Please update version number
+after Pull request approved)

-Rule #1 of fight club is to have fun and be yourself!
+//Rule #1 of fight club is
+to have fun and be yourself!//

 ⠀⠀⠀⠀⢀⣀⣀⡀⠀⠀⠀⠀⠀⠀⠀⣠⠾⠛⠶⣄⢀⣠⣤⠴⢦⡀⠀⠀⠀⠀
 ⠀⠀⠀⢠⡿⠉⠉⠉⠛⠶⠶⠖⠒⠒⣾⠋⠀⢀⣀⣙⣯⡁⠀⠀⠀⣿⠀⠀⠀⠀